-In the second establishment, the audit team examined the status of three non compliances; which had been identified during the preceding ten inspections.
-The audit team confirmed that all of these non compliances had been fully addressed.
+In the second establishment, the audit team examined the status of 13 non compliances; which had been identified during the preceding 8 inspections.
+The audit team confirmed that seven of these thirteen non compliances had been fully addressed, three had been improved but required further attention and three non compliances were outstanding or had recurred at the time of this audit.

 A review of inspection outcomes confirmed that when significant non compliances were identified during official control inspections; follow up action, including enforcement action was taken.
-The audit team noted that follow up in relation to non compliances identified during official control inspections, was recorded, but that additional detail relating to the non compliances identified, would be beneficial.
+The audit team noted that follow up in relation to non compliances, identified during official control inspections, was recorded, but that additional detail relating to the non compliances identified as well as the corrective actions, taken by the food business operators, should be maintained on subsequent inspection reports.

-The audit team were of the opinion that both establishments selected for on-site verification, were operating, on the day of the audit, in line with the requirements of the approval for the establishment.
-Both establishments were operating, in general, at a standard required of an approved establishment, on the day of the audit, apart from some minor deficiencies which were identified in each establishment.
+The audit team were of the opinion that both establishments selected for on-site verification, as part of this audit, were operating, on the day of the audit, in line with the requirements of the approval for the establishment.
+In general, both establishments were operating at a standard required for an approved establishment.
+However, the audit team noted a number of non compliances which require corrective action, in the first establishment.
 The audit team noted that official controls were generally being applied in a satisfactory manner in the two establishments audited as part of the audit.
+However, it was noted that in the first establishment that 42.8% of the non compliances assessed by the audit team were outstanding or had recurred.